a-ads/blog/content/blog/you-see-html-code-not-found-error-what-next.md

 The error appears when a website can be opened in a browser, but its source code cannot be analyzed by our bot program because of incorrect site settings.
 The possible reasons are as follows:

-* a site page keeps reloading;
+* A site page keeps reloading
-* a site has an endless page;
+* A site has an endless page
-* a site database is not configured;
+* A site database is not configured
-* a domain name is not registered;
+* A domain name is not registered
-* a site forbids VPN, proxy, Tor, etc.
+* A site forbids VPN, proxy, Tor, etc.

 ## Redirecting to another website